jonnieeg13/Strangers-At-Depth/README.md

 1. Unity(Latest Version is prefered)
 2. Andorid Emulator using android studio.
-3. OS should be capapble of running Unity and Android.
+3. OS should be capable of running Unity and Android.

 ### Installation